Wound Care

 How is a chronic wound diagnosed?

-The cause of the chronic wound must be identified so that the underlying factors can be controlled.
+Identify the cause of the chronic wound to control the underlying factors.
 For example, if a leg or foot ulcer is caused by diabetes, your doctor will review the control of your blood sugar levels and may recommend that you see a podiatrist to prevent recurring ulcers in future.
 In the case of an ulcer due to varicose veins, surgical treatment of the veins may be required.
 Diagnosis methods of a chronic wound may include:

 How is a chronic wound treated?